apache/nutch/src/plugin/index-replace/README.txt

 and urlmatch patterns must be unique in this property.

 Plugin order
-    TBD...
-But in most cases you will want this plugin to run last.
+    In most cases you will want this plugin to run last.

 Testing your match patterns
     Online Regexp testers like http://www.regexplanet.com/advanced/java/index.html